-Matthew was born in Sculcoates in 1615, just to the north of Hull's Town Walls, in the family home, a relatively extensive building which had been, before the Reformation, a religious house of the Carthusian Order, adjacent to the Old Charterhouse Hospital.
+The family home, just to the north of Hull's Town Walls, was a relatively large building which had been, before the Reformation, a religious house of the Carthusian Order, adjacent to the Old Charterhouse Hospital (see Chapter 1).
 Today, the Hull History Centre is built in part of what had been the Alured estate and gardens [4].
-He was baptised in Sculcoates parish church, which once stood in the atmospheric old churchyard that still lies by the busy corner of Air Street and Bankside, now a small bush-green oasis in the heart of the River Hull's industrial corridor.